luthpai/mind-reader/README.md

 pnpm i -g mind-reader-cli
 ```

-You may need to run the command if you use Linux or macOS
+You may need to run the command with "sudo" if you use Linux or macOS

 ## Usage